wangziqi2013/wangziqi2013.github.io/_posts/2019-12-24-understand-zsim-cc-sim.markdown

 `PUTX` is handled in exact the same way as `PUTS`, if `PUTX_KEEPEXCL` flag is not set in the request object (this flag demands that dirty data be written back, but keep the child block in `E` state).
 In both cases, the child cache state is set to `I`, indicating that the block has been written back, and is no longer cached by the child level.

+### Beyond Last Level Cache

+When a `GETX`/`GETS` request reaches the last level cache (LCC), but still cannot find the cached block, or when the LLC evicts a dirty block, where does the request go?
+In zSim, all memory objects are instances of the base class `MemObject`, including cache and the main memory.
+During initialization, the LLC is connected to the main memory by setting its `parents` list pointing to a main memory object, which also features the elegant `access()` interface (note that main memory objects do not have `invalidate()`, since this is added in `class BaseCache`).
+As a result, `MemReq` going beyond the LLC will be sent to main memory objects, which is then simulated just like caches, probably with a significantly different timing.